 You can see more images of the grape harvest in France here.

 This article was posted on Sunday, September 20th, 2020 at 9:43 pm and is filed under Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply